Campbell Diagram Simulator Back

 Common Misconceptions and Cautions

 The most common misconception is to assume "there is one critical speed".
 Textbook examples of the Jeffcott rotor really do produce only one critical speed, but only because they consider one mode times one excitation.
 Real rotors have several modes, and orders other than 1x — such as 2x, 3x, and blade-passing frequencies — are often dominant, so several critical speeds always appear above and below the operating range.
-The six red dots produced by this simulator (two modes times three orders) reproduce that situation.
+The twelve red dots produced by this simulator (two whirl branches times two modes times three orders) reproduce that situation.
 The correct workflow is to check every critical speed near the operating range, not only the single nearest one.

 The next pitfall is to design while ignoring the gyroscopic effect.
 Setting g = 0 in the simulator turns the natural-frequency curves into horizontal lines and reduces the critical speed to $N_\text{crit}=60 f_n / k$.
 Real disks and impellers always have a gyroscopic effect, so the correct expression is $N_\text{crit}=60 f_n/(k-g)$.
 For example, with f_n = 80 Hz, k = 1, and g = 0.1, ignoring the gyroscope predicts 4800 RPM but the real value is 5333 RPM — a 533 RPM gap.
 This is one of the most common reasons predictions disagree with measurements, so the gyroscopic effect must always be included in the analysis.